blainemoser/MySqlMigrate/README.md

 This package manages database migrations and versioning for MySQL.

-It's best used in conjunction with a command-line programme.
+It's best used in conjunction with a command-line programme; see this [example](https://github.com/blainemoser/exampleMigrateCLI).

 ## Usage